Jabezz9/countdownpro-support/README.md

 - **How do I import from my device calendar?**
   Upgrade to Plus.
 Tap the Import from calendar button, select events, and they’ll be added automatically.

-## Contact
+## Contact & Feedback

-For questions or bug reports, please open an issue here or email [YOUR EMAIL].
+For bug reports, feedback, or feature requests, feel free to open an issue on this page.